robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/Clickhouse/kb-schema-design/best-schema-for-storing-many-metrics-registered-from-the-single-source.md

----
-title: "Best schema for storing many metrics registered from the single source"
+#Best schema for storing many metrics registered from the single source
 linkTitle: "Best schema for storing many metrics registered from the single source"
 description: >
     Best schema for storing many metrics registered from the single source